kumahq/kuma-website/app/_src/policies/meshloadbalancingstrategy.md

 Advanced locality-aware load balancing provides a more robust and straightforward method for balancing traffic within and across zones.
 This not only allows you to route traffic to a cross zone when the local zone service is unhealthy but also enables you to define traffic prioritization within the local zone and set cross-zone fallback priorities.

 #### LocalZone
-Local zone routing allows you to specify how traffic should be routed within a local zone, prioritizing certain data planes based on tags and their associated weights.
-This enables you to allocate specific percentages of traffic to data planes with particular tags within the local zone.
-If there are no healthy endpoints within the group with the highest priority, the next priority group becomes the highest group.
+Local zone routing allows you to define traffic routing rules within a local zone, prioritizing data planes based on tags and their associated weights.
+This enables you to allocate specific traffic percentages to data planes with particular tags within the local zone.
+If there are no healthy endpoints within the highest priority group, the next priority group takes precedence.
+Locality awareness within the local zone relies on tags within inbounds, so it's crucial to ensure that the tags used in the policy are defined for the service (Dataplane object on Universal, Deployment annotations on Kubernetes).

 - **`localZone`** - (optional) allows to define load balancing priorities between dataplanes in the local zone.
 When not defined traffic is distributed equally to all endpoints within the local zone.
   - **`affinityTags`** - list of tags and their weights based on which traffic is loadbalanced